DANIEL HAIGH Coaching and Consultancy

 Sometimes life drops a bombshell and we need to talk that through, lest we go under, or look for consolation in all the wrong places.
 Other times we just get stuck in a rut - that's okay, I've been there!

-I've seen this countless times around the half-way mark.
+I've seen this many times around the half-way mark.
 It's not so much a mid-life crisis as a conscious or sub-conscious attempt to assess who we are, where we are, and what we want to do differently, better, or not at all, in the second half of our lives.
-Been there too!

-So my advice before you trade in the old model for a newer one (yes, there are various applications for that!) is that you chat through what a Win-Win-Win situation looks like for you, your spouse and the kids; your employment, or whatever circumstance you're in.
+So my advice is that you chat through what a Win-Win-Win situation looks like for you, your spouse and the kids; your employment, or whatever circumstance you're in.
 Better that than a hasty and potential painful or costly Lose-Lose-Lose decision.

 My coaching is born of decades of insights having collaborated with hundreds of people; experience enhanced by multi-disciplined training; plus an uncanny instinct for nailing a question that gets to the heart of the matter.
 The aim being to bring understanding both of the 'now' and any influences from our past, thus presenting opportunities and options for moving forward.
 There are plenty of places I used to 'live' that just didn't work for me.
 Now I don't even visit them anymore.